gouthamjs30/gouthamjs30/README.md

-<h2 align="left">Hi 👋!
-My name is Goutham Singh and I'm an AI-augmented software developer, from Bangalore, India.</h2>
+<h2 align="left">Crafting modern software with an AI-first mindset, from Bangalore, India.</h2>

 ###